Teaching English in the Two-Year College

 Manuscripts should be submitted to the TETYC Editorial Manager manuscript submission and review site.
 Please register there as an author.
 Once logged in to the system, follow the instructions to upload your submission.

 TETYC encourages publication by first-time authors.
-The editor invites inquiries about potential articles or manuscripts in progress and is willing to assist in developing projects for the journal.
+The editor invites inquiries about potential articles or manuscripts in progress.

 Editorial Office Address